 Diana, age 6, with Morris the manager

-Nowadays, there’s a plaque in the lobby of the haunted hotel dedicated to Morris’ lifetime memories.
+Nowadays, there’s a plaque in the lobby of the Crescent hotel dedicated to Morris’ lifetime memories.
 There’s also a sweet grave located between the back door and the swimming pool.
-You can read about the famous kitty while you wait to tour America’s most haunted hotel.
+You can read about the famous kitty while you wait to tour one of America’s most haunted hotels.
 Delightfully, I spotted a new fluffy black and white feline manager snoozing under a table in front of the fireplace.

 The Crescent Hotel Ghost Tour Review